Evidence-Based

 After a comprehensive assessment, I make use of those approaches and methods to construct a bespoke treatment together with you.

-What to expect
+What to expect at the BCTP

 Guided by the research, I have found that the most successful delivery of therapy involves three distinct stages outlined below.